On the irreducibility of locally analytic principal series representations: Representations induced from a parabolic subgroup

-By \cite{ST2}, Lemma 3.9, $M^w(\rho)$ is a simple $D(P,K)$-module if $M^w_r(\rho)$ is a simple $D_r(P,K)$-module for a sequence of $r$'s tending to $1$, so that we are done if we show that all $M^w_r(\rho)$ are simple $D_r(P,K)$-modules, assuming the simplicity of $m(\rho)$ as an $U(\frg)$-module.
+By \cite{ST2}, Lemma 3.9, $M^w(\rho)$ is a simple $D(I,K)$-module if $M^w_r(\rho)$ is a simple $D_r(I,K)$-module for a sequence of $r$'s tending to $1$, so that we are done if we show that all $M^w_r(\rho)$ are simple $D_r(I,K)$-modules, assuming the simplicity of $m(\rho)$ as an $U(\frg)$-module.

-In order to study the modules $M^w_r(\rho)$ we use the Iwahori product decomposition, cf. \ref{Zerlegung},
+In order to study the modules $M^w_r(\rho)$ we use the Iwahori product decomposition, cf. Lemma \ref{Zerlegung},

-where $U^-_w = P \cap w\bU^-w^{-1}$ and $\bU^-$ is the unipotent radical of the parabolic subgroup opposite to $\bP$.
-We choose an open uniform normal subgroup $P_0 \sub P$ such that
+where $U^-_w = I \cap w\bU^-w^{-1}$ and $\bU^-$ is the unipotent radical of the parabolic subgroup opposite to $\bP$.
+We choose an open uniform normal subgroup $I_0 \sub I$ such that

-The completed distribution algebras of $P$ ($U^-_w$ and $P^+_w$, resp.) are defined by means of the canonical $p$-valuation on $P_0$ (its restriction to $U^-_{w,0}$ and $P^+_{w,0}$, resp.), cf. \ref{norms}.
+We will show that it is possible to choose $I_0$ in such a way that $P^+_{w,0}$ is uniform and $U^-_{w,0}$ is $L$-uniform (cf. Remark \ref{L_uniform}).
+The completed distribution algebras of $I$ ($U^-_w$ and $P^+_w$, resp.) are defined by means of the canonical $p$-valuation on $I_0$ ($U^-_{w,0}$ and $P^+_{w,0}$, resp.), cf. \ref{norms}.
 For $r<1$ sufficiently close to $1$, we have a canonical isomorphism of Banach spaces

 which in turn gives rise to a canonical isomorphism of $D_r(U_w^-,K)$-modules